-PV damage can be expensive—but it often gets even more expensive when evidence preservation is poor.
-A damage report provides a robust basis for the next steps.
+A PV damage event can be costly – but poor evidence preservation often makes it even more expensive.
+A damage assessment provides a substantiated basis for the next steps.

-- Insurance: Fire, storm, hail, overvoltage, animal bites, vandalism
+- Insurance: Fire, storm, hail, overvoltage, animal damage, vandalism

 - Investors: Assessment of technical risks before purchase/sale